BCB744 Self-Assessment

 Submission Instructions

-• Deadline: Submit your work by 8:00 AM on the day after the tasks were issued.
+• Deadline: Submit your work by 8:00 AM on the date indicated in the timetable.

 • Submission Format: Submit on iKamva as an HTML document.